listendev/lstn/README.md

 #### Other CI

-It's highly recommended installing a specific version of `lstn` available on the [releases page](https://github.com/listendev/lstn/releases/latest).
+It's highly recommended to install a specific version of `lstn` available on the [releases page](https://github.com/listendev/lstn/releases/latest).
 Here are a few ways to install it:

 ```bash
 # The binary will be /usr/local/bin/lstn